Azure-Samples/contoso-real-estate/README.md

 **Important:** It is mandatory to run these `azd` commands in this order.
 Provisioning first will create the `azd` development environment and outputs the `.env` file with the required environment variables.
 Packaging will package the application using some of the environment variables from the `.env` file.

-### Configure CICD
+### Configure CI-CD

-Use the following command to configure the CICD pipelines:
+Use the following command to configure the CI-CD pipelines:

 ```bash
 azd pipeline config --auth-type client-credentials